HackYourFuture-CPH/program/courses/foundation/intro-to-javascript/week3/assignment.md

 #### Log out notes

 Now a user can both save and get a note.
-What if the user just wants to **read all their notes?** Lets also create that functionality:
+What if the user just wants to **read all their notes?** Let's also create that functionality:

 Create a function `logOutNotesFormatted`.
 When calling the function it should log this string out for every note:
 "The note with id: 1, has the following note text: "some example note"."